SanderMertens/flecs/docs/Quickstart.md

 });
 ```

-The time complexity of a filter is roughly `O(n)`, where `n` is the number of archetypes matched by the term with the smallest number of matching archetypes.
-Each subsequent term adds a constant-time check per archetype, which makes the average time complexity `O(n)`.

 Filters can use operators to exclude components, optionally match components or match one out of a list of components.
 Additionally filters may contain wildcards for terms which is especially useful when combined with pairs.

 The following example shows a filter that matches all entities with a parent that do not have `Position`: